OccupationalTherapy.com Phone: 866-782-9924

 Behaviorism

 Behaviorism is applied behavior analysis in its most commonly understood form or modality.
 Many OTs are trained as BCBAs (Board Certified Behavior Analyst®).
-In many contexts, occupational therapy is provided, and a BCBA psychologist is the boss.
+Occupational therapy is provided in many contexts, and a BCBA psychologist is the boss.

-As discussed by Alfie Kohn in "Punished by Rewards," behaviorism encompasses using rewards and punishment to shape behavior, a concept rooted in operant conditioning.
+As Alfie Kohn discusses in "Punished by Rewards," behaviorism encompasses using rewards and punishment to shape behavior, a concept rooted in operant conditioning.

 Operant Conditioning